-Cake for The Queen
+Cake for The Queen - background

 Co-op is the Official Sponsor of Love British Food and British Food Fortnight 2016.Win the opportunity for your school to visit Buckingham Palace by making a special birthday cake for Her Majesty The Queen!